- A global benefits policy reinforces company values, showing employees they are cared for.

 The challenge of creating an effective global benefits package is finding the balance between global strategy and the individual needs of people in each local area.
 Benefits providers in different countries will be different, so even the most well-intentioned global plan will still have to be highly localized and require flexibility.

 As a general guideline, Papaya Global recommends the following elements to cover the overall well-being of each employee and provide perks that employees can use on an ongoing basis.
 In countries where the local law is above the indicated standard, employees must receive at least the minimum required by law.

-Encouraging parents to bond with their new-borns is essential to building healthy, thriving families.
+Creating space for parents to bond with their newborns is essential to empowering healthy, thriving families.
 Maternity should be at least three months (unless the law requires more).
 In many countries, maternity leave is paid by social security.